 The Vizio P-Series 65-Inch P65-F1 4K HDR Smart TV ($1,199) is part of Vizio's performance-focused model line, offering a step up from the midrange M-Series and the entry-level E-Series.

 It does this with a focus on display quality, bolstering the 120-Hz panel with extensive HDR support and a backlight with 100 discrete dimming zones.
-Add an improved smart TV experience and an expanded feature set, and the Vizio P65-F1 starts looking pretty good, especially for the price.
+Add an improved smart TV experience and an expanded feature set, and the Vizio P65-F1 starts looking pretty good, making it one of the best TVs available, especially for the price.

 Vizio P-Series 65-Inch P65-F1 Specs